 Puget Sound Piano Trio

 The Puget Sound Piano Trio is ensemble-in-residence at University of Puget Sound School of Music.
-The Trio’s celebrated performances on the Jacobsen Concert Series and in other Pacific Northwest venues reach both their campus community and a larger regional and national audience.
+Over the trio’s four-decade history, its celebrated performances on the Jacobsen Concert Series and in other venues have reached their campus community, the Pacific Northwest region, and national audiences.

 The Puget Sound Piano Trio is equally at home performing repertoire from the standard classical canon and hot-off-the-press works of living composers.
 Their commitment to performing new music extends not only to works from the classical world but to pieces based on jazz, popular, and folk traditions.